10,000 pages of records about Robert F. Kennedy's 1968 assassination are released, on Trump's order

 10,000 pages of records about Robert F. Kennedy’s 1968 assassination are released, on Trump’s order

-Kennedy was fatally shot on June 5, 1968, at the Ambassador Hotel in Los Angeles moments after giving his victory speech for winning California’s Democratic presidential primary.
+Kennedy was fatally shot on June 5, 1968, at the Ambassador Hotel in Los Angeles moments after giving a speech celebrating his victory in California’s Democratic presidential primary.
 His assassin, Sirhan Sirhan, was convicted of first-degree murder and is serving life in prison.

+“RFK must be disposed of like his brother was,” was written on the outside of an empty envelope with the return address from the district director of the Internal Revenue Service in Los Angeles.

-The U.S. National Archives and Records Administration posted 229 files containing the pages to its public website.
-Many files related to the senator’s assassination had been previously released, but others had not been digitized and sat for decades in storage facilities maintained by the federal government.
+The National Archives and Records Administration posted 229 files containing the pages to its public website.
+Many files related to the assassination had been previously released, but others had not been digitized and sat for decades in federal government storage facilities.

-Gabbard also said the files release “shine a long-overdue light on the truth.”
+The release of the files shines “a long-overdue light on the truth,” Gabbard added.

-The release of the RFK files comes a month after unredacted files related to the 1963 assassination of President John F. Kennedy were disclosed.
-Those documents gave curious readers more details about Cold War-era covert U.S. operations in other nations but didn’t initially lend credence to long-circulating conspiracy theories about who killed JFK.
+The release comes a month after unredacted files related to the 1963 assassination of President John F. Kennedy were disclosed.
+Those documents gave curious readers more details about Cold War-era covert U.S. operations in other nations but did not initially lend credence to long-circulating conspiracy theories about who killed JFK.

 Trump, a Republican, has championed in the name of transparency the release of documents related to high-profile assassinations and investigations.
 But he’s also been deeply suspicious for years of the government’s intelligence agencies, and his administration’s release of once-hidden files opens the door for additional public scrutiny and questioning about the conclusions and operations of institutions such as the CIA and the FBI.